yugabyte/yugabyte-db/docs/content/latest/api/ycql/_index.md

 ## Introduction

-YCQL is a SQL-based, flexible-schema API that is best fit for internet-scale OLTP application needing a semi-relational API highly optimized for write-intensive applications as well as blazing-fast queries.
-It supports distributed transactions, strongly consistent secondary indexes, and a native JSON column type.
+Yugabyte Cloud Query Language (YCQL) is a SQL-based, semi-relational API that is best fit for internet-scale OLTP applications needing massive data ingestion and blazing-fast queries.
+It supports strongly consistent secondary indexes, a native JSON column type, and distributed transactions.
 It has its roots in the [Cassandra Query Language (CQL)](http://cassandra.apache.org/doc/latest/cql/index.html).

-YCQL supports the following features.
+This page covers the following YCQL features.

 - Data definition language (DDL) statements.
 - Data manipulation language (DML) statements.